-Pursuant to the underwriting agreement, we have granted the underwriter an option, exercisable for up days from the date of this prospectus, to purchase up to to additional Shares and/or % of the Shares and Shares underlying the Pre-Funded Warrants and Warrants ( accompanying Warrants sold in this offering) at the public offering price set forth on the cover page hereto, less the underwriting discounts and commissions.
-The underwriter may exercise the option solely to cover overallotments, if any, made in connection with this offering.
+Pursuant to the underwriting agreement, we have granted the underwriter an option, exercisable for up to 45 days from the date of this prospectus, to purchase up to 1,071,428 additional Shares and/or Warrants (15% of the Shares and Shares underlying the Pre-Funded Warrants and accompanying Warrants sold in this offering) at the public offering price set forth on the cover page hereto, less the underwriting discounts and commissions.
+The underwriter may exercise the option solely to cover over-allotments, if any, made in connection with this offering.
 If any additional Shares and accompanying Warrants are purchased pursuant to the over-allotment option, the underwriter will offer these Shares and accompanying Warrants on the same terms as those on which the other securities are being offered.
-If this over-allotment option is exercised in full, the total gross proceeds will be approximately US\$ million and the total net proceeds, after expenses, to us will be approximately US\$ million.
+If this over-allotment option is exercised in full, the total gross proceeds will be approximately US\$11,500,000 million and the total net proceeds, after deducting underwriting discounts and commissions and estimated offering expenses, to us will be approximately US\$9.95 million.